danistrebel/genai-factory/cloud-run-rag/README.md

 - **Databases**, specifically:
 	- A **BigQuery dataset**, where users store their data to augment the model
 	- A private **Cloud SQL** instance where the indexer job stores text embeddings.
-By default, this is Postgres.
+By default, this is PostgreSQL.

 - A **frontend subsystem**, made of:
 	- A **Global external application load balancer** (+ Cloud Armor IP allowlist security backend policy)